London show explores hidden world of facial recognition

-LONDON (AP) — A new exhibition in London explores how computers’ ability to read faces is changing the world, in ways that aren’t fully understood.
+LONDON (AP) — Don’t judge by appearances.
+It’s an age-old piece of advice that is being roundly ignored by corporations, governments and law-enforcement agencies around the globe.

 British police use facial-recognition technology to scan crowds for suspects.
 Owners of the latest iPhones can unlock their phones with face ID.
-Supermarkets are testing the use of facial recognition to eliminate check-out tills.
+Whole Foods and other retailers are testing facial recognition as a way of eliminating check-out tills in stores.

-Curated by New York’s Cooper Hewitt Smithsonian Design Museum , “Face Values” is the U.S. entry at the multinational London Design Biennale .
+Modern technology means your face is both your identity and a commodity — but as an exhibition going on display in London shows, that technology is far from perfect.

-R. Luke DuBois, one of the show’s designers, said Monday many of us have little idea what information is being gathered on us — and we should.
+“Face Values,” the U.S. entry at the multinational London Design Biennale, explores how computers’ ability to read faces is changing the world, with implications for privacy and individuality that we still don’t fully understand.

 Most Read Nation & World Stories